ESimCSE: Enhanced Sample Building Method for Contrastive Learning of Unsupervised Sentence Embedding: Introduction

 The above two optimizations are proposed separately for building positive and negative pairs.
-We finally combine both with unsup-SimCSE, which is termed Enhanced SimCSE (ESimCSE).
+We finally combine both with SimCSE, termed Enhanced SimCSE (ESimCSE).
 We illustrate the schematic diagram of ESimCSE in Figure \ref{fig_ESimCSE}.
 The proposed ESimCSE is evaluated on the semantic text similarity (STS) task with 7 STS-B test sets.
-Experimental results show that ESimCSE can substantially improve the similarity measuring performance in different model settings over the previous state-of-the-art unsup-SimCSE.
-Specifically, ESimCSE gains an average increase of Spearman’s correlation over unsup-SimCSE by +2.02\% on BERT$_{base}$, +0.90\% on BERT$_{large}$ , +0.87\% on RoBERTa$_{base}$ , +0.55\% on RoBERTa$_{large}$, respectively.
+Experimental results show that ESimCSE can improve the similarity measuring performance in different model settings over the previous state-of-the-art SimCSE.
+Specifically, ESimCSE gains an average increase of Spearman’s correlation over SimCSE by +2.02\% on BERT$_{base}$.

-Our contributions can be summarized as follows: \begin{itemize} \item We observe that unsup-SimCSE constructs each positive pair with two sentences of the same length, which can bias the learning process.
-We propose a simple but effective ``word repetition" method to alleviate the problem. \item We propose to use the momentum contrast method to increase the number of negative pairs involved in the loss calculation, which encourages the model towards more refined learning. \item We conduct extensive experiments on several benchmark datasets w.r.t semantic text similarity task.
-The experimental results well demonstrate that both proposed optimizations bring substantial improvements to unsup-SimCSE. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We observe that SimCSE constructs each positive pair with two sentences of the same length, which can bias the learning process.
+We propose a simple but effective ``word repetition'' method to alleviate the problem. \item We propose to use the momentum contrast method to increase the number of negative pairs involved in the loss calculation, which encourages the model towards more refined learning. \item We conduct extensive experiments on several benchmark datasets w.r.t semantic text similarity task.
+The experimental results well demonstrate that both proposed optimizations bring improvements to SimCSE. \end{itemize}